 - Like being in leadership roles?
 Long term care Charge Nurse might be right for you.

 - Enjoy kids or teaching?
 School nurse could be perfect.

 The opportunities are almost limitless.
 You could opt for the fast-paced environment of the ER, a somewhat slower-paced long-term care facility, or anything from clinics to hospitals, nursing homes to home health.

-A lot of our students choose the LPN program because they can complete the program in 1 year, begin working as a nurse, and maybe bridge later to the RN program while still working.
+A lot of our students choose the LPN program because they can complete the program in 1 year, begin working as a nurse, and bridge later to the LPN to RN program while still working.